tilt-dev/api.tilt.dev/docs/index.md

 tilt api-resources
 ```

 This will print out all the objects that your current environment supports.
-If
-you're familiar with `kubectl`, this may look familiar!
-The Tilt CLI supports many of
-the same verbs and flags as `kubectl`.
-But it manipulates types of objects specific
-to your dev environment instead of Kubernetes objects like Pods and Nodes.

 ```
 $ tilt api-resources